timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/fetch-and-ingest.md

 ## Insert data into TimescaleDB

-Now that the `fetch_stock_data` function is done and we can fetch the candlestick from the API, let's see how you can insert it into the database.
+When you have the `fetch_stock_data` function working, and you can fetch the candlestick from the API, you can insert it into the database.

 To make the ingestion faster, use [pgcopy](https://pgcopy.readthedocs.io/en/latest/) instead of inserting data row by row.